astrobatty/ceres/README.md

     9-  Continumm normalized flux multiplied by the derivative of the wavelength with respect to the pixels 10- Corresponding error of the 9th entrance

-The colummns in the results.txt file are the following:
+The columns in the results.txt file are the following:

     0-  Object name
     1-  BJD